SSWConsulting/SSW.Rules.Content/rules/know-how-to-migrate-web-config-to-asp-net-core/rule.md

 // Perform action with configuration values.
 ```
 ::: bad
-Figure: How ConfigurationManager would be used to retrieve settings.
+Figure: Bad example - ConfigurationManager would be used to retrieve settings
 :::

 ```cs